MistaPidaus/Temperature-CPP/README.md

 # Temperature-CPP
-This is a Temperature Program code in C++
+This is a Simple Temperature Program code in C++

 This my school assignment so feel free to improve this code.